NXT TakeOver: Dallas: Reception

 The event received acclaim from both critics and fans and is widely considered to be superior than the WrestleMania 32 event held two nights later.
-Rick Foster wrote for wrestleview.com: "This is the most fun I have ever had attending a wrestling event ...
-While the wrestling is exciting and crisp, it’s the storylines and characters that you come back for."
+Rick Foster wrote for WrestleView: "This is the most fun I have ever had attending a wrestling event ...
+While the wrestling is exciting and crisp, it's the storylines and characters that you come back for".
 With fans being "more excited about this NXT special than WrestleMania itself", the atmosphere was "electric" in the arena.
 Foster rated Nakamura-Zayn as one of the "standout" NXT matches of all time.
-Despite being "unfamiliar on Nakamura's work over in Japan", Foster "realized that he really is a big deal" when Nakamura "oozed charisma from walking down the ramp all the way to every move he executed."
+Despite being "unfamiliar on Nakamura's work over in Japan", Foster "realized that he really is a big deal" when Nakamura "oozed charisma from walking down the ramp all the way to every move he executed".
 Then as Bayley-Asuka followed Nakamura-Zayn, it "took a little bit for the crowd to get into the" women's match, which "wasn't bad at all".
-Foster praised Bayley as "an unbelievable face to watch live."
-Next, the "fun main event" was a "bloodbath" disrupted by doctor stoppages, and "Joe not being intimidated by Finn Balor’s Texas Chainsaw Massacre inspired entrance added a nice little vibe for what was to come."
+Foster praised Bayley as "an unbelievable face to watch live".
+Next, the "fun main event" was a "bloodbath" disrupted by doctor stoppages, and "Joe not being intimidated by Finn Balor's Texas Chainsaw Massacre inspired entrance added a nice little vibe for what was to come."
 Joe was further highlighted as a "wrestling powerhouse".
 Also, Aries-Corbin was described as "fine", while the tag title match was described as a "fantastic hot opener", with American Alpha having "tremendous look and character".
-Foster felt "it was exciting to see raw emotion from a tag team for a change."
-Lastly, Foster concluded that NXT "is no longer developmental" as it has morphed into a "full-fledged brand third brand for the WWE."
+Foster felt "it was exciting to see raw emotion from a tag team for a change".
+Lastly, Foster concluded that NXT "is no longer developmental" as it has morphed into a "full-fledged brand third brand for the WWE".
 It was also noticed that Kota Ibushi had appeared in the audience during the event.